akeneo/pim-community-dev/Bundle/LocaleBundle/Resources/doc/reference/datetime-formatting.md

 ### formatDate(value), formatTime(value), formatDateTime(value)

-Receive either Date object or valid ISO string and returns value string in localized format.
+Receives either Date object or valid ISO string and returns value string in localized format.
-Throw an exception in case of not valid string.
+Throws an exception in case of not valid string.

 ```js
 console.log(datetimeFormatter.formatDate('2013-12-12'));